 Not applying sunscreen is one skincare mistake that needs to be fixed as soon as possible!
 Many issues such as hyperpigmentation, acne, and wrinkles can be reduced by wearing sunscreen regularly, and those are concerns we all want to avoid right?

-My favorite sunscreen is Black Girl Sunscreen and it can be ordered online or found at Target.
-I’ve been using this for over one year now and I’ve noticed a huge difference in my skin.
-I love that this sunscreen doesn’t leave a white cast and it absorbs easily.
+My favorite sunscreen is Black Girl Sunscreen.
+I’ve been using this for a few years and I love that it doesn’t leave a white cast and absorbs easily.
 I know that’s a concern for many people and the reason they don’t like wearing it.
 It also has all-natural ingredients which is another plus!

 Don’t get me wrong, exfoliating your skin regularly is important and has many benefits, however, you want to make sure you’re not overdoing it and causing more harm than good.
 I exfoliate 2-3 times per week!
 You want to make sure you watch out for this mistake because over-exfoliating can damage your skin barrier.